kofnet002/SW/README.md

 e.
 COUNTRY_CODE = "+233"

-5. The application is configured with PostgreSQL.
-To configure:
+5. The application is configured with PostgreSQL from [railway platform](https://railway.app)
-a.
-Open the "settings.py" file in the project root directory, "core" folder.

-b.
-Scroll to line 94 and make the necessary changes with your postgresql database
-    + change "NAME", "PASSWORD" to your postgresql database credentials.
-    + The remaining are constants

 6. Time to make migrations, ```python manage.py makemigrations```